SiliconCoppelia/Coppelia-Deprecated-/README.md

 # To-Do
 - [x] The first tasks will be **mapping the numbers to a pool of fix sentances**
 - [x]  ~~Audio sound to read out the output string(TTS)~~(This function is currently disabled)
 - [x]  Implement version 2 with new model and detailed reasoning between the input features and the output sentence
+- Version 2:
 - [x]  CHEN Yi pu: Modify the abstract class, Use Intention, and the main function
 - [x]  Yooki: Modify Relevance class, Valence class, Involvement, and Distance
 - [x]  Anthony: Ethics and Affordance class
-Version 3:
+- Version 3:
 - [ ] Main, Affordance, and UseIntension Matrix: Tommy
 - [ ] Involvement and Distance Matrix: Yooki
 - [ ] Relevance and Valance: Anthony